Predictive maintenance is not a vision – it is an ROI issue

 • Pressure curve shifts.

-AI is good at recognising these patterns early on.
+AI is good at detecting precisely these patterns at an early stage.
 Humans are good at choosing the right course of action:

 • stop immediately,